secretstartups/handbook/hiring/talent-acquisition-framework/talent-acquisition-operations-insights/index.html.md

 ### Project Access

-The Talent Operations and Insights team audits users and access level permissions of the Talent Acquisition group on a monthly basis.
+The People Technology & Insights team audits users and access level permissions of the Talent Acquisition group on a monthly basis.

 ----
 ### Reporting